- Glacier Peak High School

 - Varicella/Chicken Pox

-Is your student too sick for school?
+Is your child too sick for school?

 -

 - Fever – A temperature of 100.4 F (38C) or higher suggests infectious illness.
-Your student must be fever free for 24 hours (without fever reducing medication) before returning to school.
+Your child must be fever free for 24 hours (without fever reducing medication) before returning to school.
 Please note that if your child has a fever during school hours, they need to stay home the following school day.
 This means it may be greater than the 24-hour period.

-- Eyes – White or yellow drainage from the eye, altered vision, and/or redness of the eye lid or skin surrounding the eye requires medical evaluation and provider clearance for school return.
+- Eyes – White or yellow drainage from the eye, altered vision, and/or redness of the eyelid or skin surrounding the eye requires medical evaluation and provider clearance for school return.
 Pink eye is highly contagious.

 - Rash with fever or behavior change – This may indicate an infectious illness.
-Please have your student medically evaluated and keep your student at home until they have received provider clearance for school return.
+Please have your child medically evaluated and keep your student at home until they have received provider clearance for school return.

-- Chicken pox – Your student may return to school when all blisters have formed scabs and there is no evidence of new blister formation.
+- Chicken pox – Your child may return to school when all blisters have formed scabs and there is no evidence of new blister formation.
 This may take five to seven days from onset of blisters.

 - Open wounds – Open wounds must be kept covered with a dressing that is taped on all four sides.
 Any wound that appears to be infected should be evaluated by a medical professional.